safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ```

 Nodes will only include a `BlockReference` after it has validated a `Block` and
-have seen all the Blocks that it has referenced — creating a DAG of the Blocks
+seen all the Blocks that it has referenced — creating a DAG of the Blocks from
-from the perspective of each Node.
+the perspective of each Node.

 ![](image/dag.svg)